moosessander-collab/Solutions-Architect/modules/01-virtual-machines/lab-notes1.md

 The rest - left default
 5. Since the goal was to simply create a virtual machine then no other tabs needed to be specified so I went ahead and hit "Review + create"
 6. Waited for Validation of VM which took around 30sec, went ahead and pressed "Create"
+7. VM deployment took around 20 sec, deployment complete

+No issues in creating the VM since it is pretty straight forward and this is pretty basic.

+After the VM was successfully deployed